ThingSet/thingset.github.io/configuration_monitoring.md

 ## Binary Protocol

-Numbers are encoded using the little endian format (least significant *byte* first, the bits inside a byte are MSB first).
-This format is most commonly used by modern computers and microcontrollers, which makes it easy to implement.
-In addition to that, many CAN based high layer protocols (like CANopen, SAE J1939 and NMEA2000) use little endian encoding.
+Numbers are encoded using the big endian format (most significant byte transferred first).
+This format is used by the internet protocols, hence it is also called network byte order.

+This decision was taken even though many modern computers as well as many CAN based high layer protocols (like CANopen, SAE J1939 and NMEA2000) use little endian encoding.
+The focus of the protocol is more being "internet" compatible than "CAN" compatible.

 Example encoding of the bits inside a 32-bit integer:

 <table><thead><tr>
     <th>Byte 1</th><th>Byte 2</th><th>Byte 3</th><th>Byte 4</th>
 </tr></thead><tbody><tr>
+    <td>b31 ... b24</td>
+    <td>b23 ... b16</td>
+    <td>b15 ... b8</td>
 	<td>b7 ... b0</td>
-    <td>b15 ... b8</td>
-    <td>b23 ... b16</td>
-    <td>b31 ... b24</td>
 </tr></tbody></table>